 If you’re wondering whether your issues relate directly to PTSD and addiction, though, it’s important that you can identify the symptoms of post-traumatic stress disorder.
 If you notice any of the following signs after a traumatic event, intense stressors, or long-term abuse, it’s possible that you may have developed PTSD:

-While PTSD and addiction is a major problem in America, seeking help rather than self-medicating can help you better overcome trauma-related issues.
+While PTSD and addiction are major problems in America, seeking help rather than self-medicating can help you better overcome trauma-related issues.
 These problems typically only worsen when left untreated, so reaching out for professional care immediately improves the odds of recovery.

-At Transformations at Mending Fences, we take a holistic approach to overcoming addiction and mental illness.
+At Transformations Mending Fences, we take a holistic approach to overcoming addiction and mental illness.
 This means we focus on the mind, body, and spirit in our therapies.
-It also means we focus on treating all problems a person is facing.
-That’s because undergoing cognitive behavioral therapy for post-traumatic stress without dealing with addiction results to poorer treatment outcomes.
+It also means we focus on treating all the problems a person is facing.
+That’s because undergoing cognitive behavioral therapy for post-traumatic stress without dealing with addiction results in poorer treatment outcomes.

-It’s important to deal with co-occurring mental disorders such as PTSD and addiction simultaneously.
+It’s important to deal with co-occurring mental disorders such as PTSD and substance use disorders simultaneously.
 We accomplish this through a variety of therapeutic approaches.
 The following are some of the most commonly used co-occurring PTSD and addiction treatments at our facilities:

 Our mental health and addiction rehab in Morriston FL offers each of these treatments and more.
 We understand that no two people are alike, and even if multiple individuals suffer from PTSD and addiction, their paths to recovery can look very different.
 The one thing they have in common is their need to reach out for help immediately.

 When someone experiences a traumatic event, the psychological outcome can be devastating.
 There are a variety of treatments available to those suffering from the condition, but people far too often view seeking help as a weakness This is an untrue and dangerous belief, and in far too many cases, it simply results in other unhealthy behaviors.